setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Is a string value from `round | square | butt`.
 Defines the progress circle line cap.
-Internaly is used the css property `stroke-linecap`.
+Internally is used the css property `stroke-linecap`.

 ###### Example: :scroll: